 - With your mixer on medium-high speed, cream butter and the sugar until pale and fluffy, about 3 to 4 minutes.
 Add eggs one at a time, beating just until blended after each addition.
 Scrape down the sides of the bowl as needed.
 Beat in vanilla.
 Reduce the mixer speed to low and add the flour mixture in three batches, alternating with two additions of milk and beating until just combined after each.
 Give the batter a final stir by hand.

 - Divide batter evenly among the prepared cupcake pan, filling each three-quarters full.
 Bake for about 20 minutes or until a toothpick inserted in the centers comes out with a few moist crumbs; rotating pans half way through baking.
-Transfer cupcake pan to a wire rack to cool completely before removing the cupcakes.
+Transfer cupcake pan to a wire rack to cool for 5 minutes.
+Then, invert cupcakes on the wire rack to cool completely.

 - Combine 1 ½ cups sugar with the water and corn syrup in a small saucepan.
 Set a candy thermometer in the saucepan and bring to a boil over medium heat, stirring occasionally until sugar dissolves.
 Once the sugar dissolves, continue to boil without stirring until the syrup reaches 230 degrees.

-- Meanwhile, in the bowl of a stand mixer fitted with the whisk attachment, whisk egg whites on medium-high speed until soft peaks form.
+- Meanwhile, in the bowl of a stand mixer fitted with the whisk attachment, whisk egg whites on medium-high speed until whites form soft peaks.
 With the mixer running add the remaining 2 tablespoons sugar and beat until combined.

-- Once the sugar syrup reaches 230 degrees, remove from the heat and with your mixer on low speed, pour syrup down the side of the bowl in a slow and steady fashion.
+- Once the sugar syrup reaches 230 degrees, remove from the heat and with your mixer on low speed, slowly pour syrup down the side of the inside of the bowl.
 Raise the speed to medium-high and whisk until mixture is completely cool and stiff peaks have formed, about 7 minutes.

 - In a small bowl combine the remaining ½ teaspoon cinnamon and 2 tablespoons sugar.